Skip to main content

 • Prompts: Pre-defined conversation templates

 MCP is an advanced feature.
-Most users should start with Built-in Integrations or Custom Tools.
+Most users should start with Integrations Overview or Custom Tools.

 When to Use MCP vs Custom Tools